Saginaw Bay

 Bay in Lake Huron, Michigan, U.S.

 Saginaw Bay is a bay within Lake Huron located on the eastern side of the U.S. state of Michigan.
 It forms the space between Michigan's Thumb region and the rest of the Lower Peninsula of Michigan.
 Saginaw Bay is 1143 sqmi in area.
 It is located in parts of five Michigan counties: Arenac, Bay, Huron, Iosco, and Tuscola.

 Watershed

 The Saginaw Bay watershed is the largest drainage basin in Michigan, draining approximately 15% of the total land area.
 The watershed contains the largest contiguous freshwater coastal wetland system in the United States.
 The Saginaw Bay Watershed Initiative Network leads the effort to promote sustainable development in the Saginaw Bay Watershed by coordinating watershed programs and providing grants to innovative projects across the region.
 It is currently listed as an Area of Concern by the Environmental Protection Agency.

 Etymology

-Possible origins for the name "Saginaw" could be from the Ojibwa words O-Sag-e-non (Ozaagiinaang) or Sag-in-a-we (Zaagiinaang), meaning "to flow out".
+Possible origins for the name "Saginaw" could be from the Ojibwe words O-Sag-e-non (Ozaagiinaang) or Sag-in-a-we (Zaagiinaang), meaning "to flow out".
 It may refer to the Saginaw River, which flows out into Saginaw Bay and eventually into Lake Huron.